Our Guide to Emerald Ash Borers

 What is an Emerald Ash Borer (EAB)?

-The emerald ash borer is an invasive insect that was first detected in the United States in 2002 and has since then spread across thirty-five states and killed more than fifty million trees, decimating the US’ ash population.
+The emerald ash borer beetle is an invasive pest that was first detected in the United States in 2002 and has since then spread across thirty-five states and killed more than fifty million trees, decimating the US’ ash population.
 The infestations are continuing to spread throughout the country—and once a forest has become infested, it is expected to lose all of its trees within 10 years.

 Other Types of Ash Borers